Taquo

 “Oh, that’s how you pronounce it.”

 “Yeah, just like it’s spelled.
-She fabbed and printed over two miles of conduit last night with only four splices.
+She fabbed and printed over two kilometers of conduit last night with only four splices.
 You should’ve seen her.”

 “Wish I had, but if she’s so great, what did you miss me for?”